Proving Your Car Accident Case

 Receipts (toll, meal or lodging receipts can help to establish how the long the driver was on the road and whether their fatigue caused the crash).

-In certain cases, Millar & Mixon, LLC may work with accident reconstruction or other experts to analyze this evidence and arrive at a clear picture of how your crash occurred.
+In certain cases, The Millar Law Firm may work with accident reconstruction or other experts to analyze this evidence and arrive at a clear picture of how your crash occurred.

 Did the Defendant Cause Your Injuries?